Pacific Coast Professional Football League: North Pacific Football League (1963–1966)

 A similar name low-level minor league with teams in the Pacific Northwest region.
 For the 1965 and 1966 seasons the league had a separate conference in California called Northern California League.

-California Football League (1974–1982)
+California Football League (1974–1982; 1984)

 The new California Football League was a low-level minor league that began as a semi-pro league in 1974 as a six-team circuit, renamed the Western Football League for the 1976 season, but change back to CFL after one season, when the league expended to eight teams, split into two divisions and became pro.

-The Twin City Cougars (1979-1982 champions), San Jose Tigers (1977 and 1978 champions) and Orange County Rhinos were the three strongest teams during the league lifetime.
+The Twin City Cougars (1979–1982 champions), San Jose Tigers (1977 and 1978 champions) and Orange County Rhinos were the three strongest teams during the league lifetime.

 The formation of the United States Football League sapped the league from most of its talent and led to the cancellation of the CFL before the 1983 season.
+The CFL try to come back in 1984 with four teams, based in the northern part of the state, but folded again after that season.